 - Creator Thumbprint: "A wheezing and groaning sound..."
 "The mysterious traveler in time and space known only as the Doctor..."
 "Capacious pockets..." ""A pleasant, open face" to describe Peter Davison's Doctor.
 (The other Doctors have their own stock descriptors.)
 So ubiquitous that SFX magazine sponsored a "Write Like Terrance Dicks" competition with him as judge in order to come up with a description for the Matt Smith version.

 - See also this page, which lets you write like Dicks with just a few die rolls.

-- Darker And Grittier: With the arrival of the New Adventures, series, he adjusted his style accordingly.
+- Darker and Edgier: With the arrival of the Doctor Who New Adventures, series, he adjusted his style accordingly.